zkat/npm-pick-manifest/README.md

 The function will throw `ETARGET` if there was no matching manifest, and `ENOVERSIONS` if the packument object has no valid versions in `versions`.
+If the only matching manifest is included in a `policyRestrictions` section of the packument, then an `E403` is raised.

 If `opts.defaultTag` is provided, it will be used instead of `latest`.
 That is, if that tag matches the selector, it will be used, even if a higher available version matches the range.

-If `opts.enjoyBy` is provided, it should be something that can be passed to `new Date(x)`, such as a `Date` object or a timestamp string.
-It will be used to filter the selected versions such that only versions less than or equal to `enjoyBy` are considered.
+If `opts.before` is provided, it should be something that can be passed to `new Date(x)`, such as a `Date` object or a timestamp string.
+It will be used to filter the selected versions such that only versions less than or equal to `before` are considered.

 If `opts.includeDeprecated` passed in as true, deprecated versions will be selected.
 By default, deprecated versions other than `defaultTag` are ignored.